haacked/haacked.com/_posts/archived/2004-09-12-ImprovingTheCommentAPIAndCommentModeration.aspx.markdown

 ---
 layout: post
-title: "Improving The CommentAPI And Comment Moderation"
+title: Improving The CommentAPI And Comment Moderation
 date: 2004-09-12 -0800
 comments: true
 disqus_identifier: 1198
 categories: []
+redirect_from: "/archive/2004/09/11/ImprovingTheCommentAPIAndCommentModeration.aspx/"
 ---

 One thing that bothers me about the [CommentAPI](http://wellformedweb.org/story/9 "CommentAPI Spec") is that the only response you get is the HTTP status code.